Nevue Fine Art Marketing

 Adding value to the lemon will create a three-dimensional illusion and make the lemon pop off the drawing surface.

-Before you start to add value to your drawing, stand back to think about what you are going to be drawing.
+Before you start adding value to your drawing, stand back to think about what you will be drawing.

 Identify the direction the light is coming from and where the darkest values are on the lemon, leaves, and stem.